-When buying or writing portable code one has to be aware of the different implementation tools on the market.
-This has an impact, on what kind of documentation has to go in parallel with the code.
+When buying or writing portable code one shall be aware of the different implementation tools on the market.
+This has an impact, on what kind of documentation shall go in parallel with the code.

 Figure 14-2 Implementation specific tools